Hiroaki-K4/Hiroaki-K4/README.md

 <br />

 ## 2021 Goals
-- Become a Kaggle Master
+- Create a service that is used by more than 100 people a month
-- Proceed 42 Tokyo's tasks on schedule
+- Proceed 42 Tokyo's tasks on schedule without using AGC
-- Work in a country with more advanced technology than Japan

 <br />